casper-network/docs/source/docs/casper/concepts/intro-to-dapps.md

 ## Definition of a dApp

 First, some definitions.
 What exactly is a DApp?
 DApp stands for **Decentralized Application**.
 Specifically, an app built on a blockchain network which combines smart contracts and a user interface.
-To be considered a DApp, an app should fulfill the following requirements:
+To be considered a dApp, an app should fulfill the following requirements:

 - Decentralized: DApps are run by thousands of nodes around the globe.
 No party can take control of it, including governments and the developers.
 - Deterministic: The execution of DApps is not affected by any changes in the environment.